New Found Glory: Return to pop punk sound and line-up change (2010–2013)

-They returned to the studio in April to record their seventh album, titled Radiosurgery with Neal Avron the producer having also produced their second, third and fourth albums.
+They returned to the studio in April to record their eighth album, titled Radiosurgery with Neal Avron the producer having also produced their second, third and fourth albums.
 Chad Gilbert has said that Radiosurgery "is the most upbeat, fun record we've ever recorded.
 Catchy but not in a fake pop sounding way.
 I wanted to go back to more of the roots of punk rock and pop punk and put a whole new NFG spin on it.
 The record goes from song to song never letting up the energy."
 The lead single and title track, "Radiosurgery" was released on August 2.
 In March 2012, New Found Glory had announced via their website that they would be a part of the Vans Warped Tour lineup.
 New Found Glory will celebrate the 10th anniversary of Sticks And Stones by going on a small club tour in the fall, all around the country.

 In November Pundik said that the band will take a break and won't release a new album until 2014.
 AbsolutePunk confirmed that the band would be releasing A Very New Found Glory Christmas via cassette tape on December 1, as well as a live album some time in 2013.
 The band recorded three new songs which are on their upcoming live album Kill It Live released on October 7.
 Also announced in this period was the departure of founding member and rhythm guitarist Steve Klein, due to him being charged with multiple counts of inappropriate contact with a minor.
 On their Facebook page the band noted that there had been some disparity in the intended direction progressing forward, and that Steve and the remaining members had experienced insurmountable differences "over the years."